uniai-lab/uniai-maas/README.md

 ![wechat miniapps](./miniapp-qrcode.png)

-_Notice: All of the above mini app samples use GLM model by UniAI!_
+_Notice: All of the above mini app samples depend on GLM model by UniAI!_

 ## About UniAI

-UniAI is designed to simplify your interactions with complex AI models.
-No more struggling to choose the right model or getting lost in technical details - we're open-source and ready to help.
+UniAI is designed to simplify your interactions with mutiple and complex AI models.

-## Our Vision

 We aim to provide an API-based platform that integrates various AI models and utilities.
-With UniAI, complex AI implementation becomes hassle-free and streamlined.

-## Prerequisites
+## Requirements

 Before you start, make sure you have:

 - Node.js >= 18.x
 - TypeScript >= 4.x
 - Docker
 - Docker-compose

 ## Getting Started